stensmo/SFTPClient.jl/docs/src/index.md

 *An SFTP Client for Julia.*

-A package for communicating with SFTP Servers, supporting username and password, or certificate authentication.
+A julia package for communicating with SFTP Servers, supporting username and password, or certificate authentication.

 ## SFTPClient Features